My House was flooded! What do I do now?

 1. The first thing on your priority list should be to contact your insurance company.
 Hopefully you have flood insurance and you need to contact your agent and or claims office ASAP.
 If you do not have flood insurance you may want to register for assistance with FEMA.
 Yes, FEMA subsidizes all flood insurance but if you have not paid a flood insurance premium you have no flood insurance through FEMA.
 FEMA may still be able to help some but don’t expect them to foot the bill to cover all of your damages.
 FEMA is only interested that you have a place to live that is safe, sanitary and secure.
 Don’t expect them to replace very expensive furniture.
 They may help with some minimal cheap furniture but not much more than that.

 It is unlikely that simple rising water has done any structural damage.
 If however your property was subjected to high winds and or storm surge or currents from flooding streams that is a much greater possibility.
 If you have any doubt as to the structural integrity of your property, consult with a professional engineer BEFORE entering the property.
-Only after you are sure the property is safe should you enter and continue the documentation process.
+Only after you are sure the property is safe should you enter and continue the documentation & drying out process.

 The documentation will be very helpful as you are dealing with insurance companies, especially if you feel you are not being treated fairly.
 If you ever feel the need to talk to an attorney, the more documentation you have the better off you will be.